-Join Todd Kopriva for an in-depth discussion in this video Overview of the Warp Stabilizer effect, part of Motion Tracking and Stabilization with After Effects CS5.5.
+Join Todd Kopriva for an in-depth discussion in this video Overview of the Warp Stabilizer effect, part of After Effects CS5.5: Motion Tracking and Stabilization.

 In this video, we'll use the Warp Stabilizer effect.
 And take a quick tour through its interface .Let's being first by previewing the movie that we're going to stabilize. (audio playing) And we have an abrupt horizontal camera movement.
 And some bouncing up and down.
 There are several ways to apply the Warp Stabilizer effect.
 One way, to with the layer selected, choose Animation > Stabilize motion.
 Another way, is to in the Tracker panel, click the Stabilize Motion button.
 Yet another way is to right-click the layer, or Ctrl+Click on Mac OS.
 And choose Stabilize Motion.

 And another way, still in the Effects and Presets panel.
 Search for Warp Stabilizer and drag it onto the layer, we'll use this way.
 Warp Stabilizer is now analyzing the background.
 Unlike many things in After Effects, when a Warp Stabilizer is working on the background.
 You can actually do other things, including, changing settings in the Warp Stabilizer effect itself.
 Or even going, into working on another composition.

 Let's go back to the Warp Stabilizer.
 Composition, and look at some of the settings.
 As we see here at the top, we get an estimate of the time remaining.
 Right now, the result is set for Smooth Motion, which is going to keep the camera movement, but just smooth it out.
 Let's set it for the moment to No Motion, which locks the camera down, so there'll be no camera movement at all.
 And notice that even though I changed the setting the analysis phase is continuing.